 July is one of the hottest months of the year in the Hudson Valley.
-To beat the summer heat, Amanda Bayley, CEO and co-founder of Croton-on-Hudson-based Plan it Wild, shares some tips to cool down your backyard garden and plants.
+To beat the summer heat, Amanda Bayley, co-founder of Croton-on-Hudson-based Plan it Wild, shares some tips to cool down your backyard garden and plants.
+With this advice in mind, you’ll be well on your way to supporting a garden that not only looks great, but also flourishes throughout the season and beyond.

 If a plant’s leaves look dry or wilted, it needs water.
 Don’t quickly blast water from a hose.
 It’s best to water it slowly and aim for its base so the water can percolate into the soil and into its roots.

-Plan it Wild’s recommended trees: white oak, red oak, red maple, American hornbeam, Washington hawthorn, serviceberry, and flowering dogwood.
+Plan it Wild’s recommended trees include white oak, red oak, red maple, American hornbeam, Washington hawthorn, serviceberry, and flowering dogwood.
+These can provide shade and serve as an anchor in your outdoor space.

 View this post on Instagram